- Newark Bikeways

 During the other two signal phases (solid red and green right arrow), only right turns can be made from the North College Avenue bike lane and only after a full stop on solid red (just like cars).

 DelDOT applied paint and installed signage, and BikeNewark produced a short educational video (above) and an info flyer (right) to share with the community.
-It is our hope that UD and the City of Newark will promulgate the above video on social media.
-BikeNewark’s aim is that, combined with the educational piece, this infrastructure amenity will have a positive effect on behavior and safety at that intersection while providing bicyclists with a legal means of navigating north to south without having to dismount.
+BikeNewark’s aim was that, combined with the educational piece, this infrastructure amenity would have a positive effect on behavior and safety at that intersection while providing bicyclists with a legal means of navigating north to south without having to dismount.

 Old Newark pop-up mini-circle demonstration

-The Friends of Newark Neighborhood Streets (FONNS) citizens group and the City of Newark are developing a pop-up mini-circle demonstration at the intersection of Orchard Road and Winslow Road in the Old Newark neighborhood.
-BikeNewark has been represented at FONNS project committee meetings to consult on and support the project.
+In 2017, the Friends of Newark Neighborhood Streets (FONNS) citizens group and the City of Newark developed a pop-up mini-circle demonstration at the intersection of Orchard Road and Winslow Road in the Old Newark neighborhood.
+BikeNewark was represented at FONNS project committee meetings to consult on and support the project.

 This project came about as a combination of long-standing resident concern over frequent traffic-speed and stop-sign violations (need for traffic calming) and BikeNewark’s longer-term vision that Orchard Road become part of a comprehensive low-stress bicycle network in Newark (fewer four-way stop signs in a quiet neighborhoods).
 For details on the project, see the mini-circle demonstration page.